How to Get Into Ohio State University: Acceptance Rate + Requirements

 As you gather your application materials and get ready to submit your application, ensure you keep track of the following dates:

-Early November Early action applications are due
+Early action applications due November 1

 Source: Ohio State University